Measuring and analysing labour migration

 Why should I join?

-The course consists of a number of online modules offered through the ITCILO eCampus online platform to be completed over a period of six weeks from 12 June to 21 July, for an estimated total of 60 learning hours.
+The course consists of a number of online modules offered through the ITCILO eCampus online platform to be completed over a period of six weeks for an estimated total of 60 learning hours.
 The course will emphasize a unique learning approach, which is structured around three main pillars:

 • Harnessing digital learning technology – Interactive online platform